-Food and Wine Matching - Chicken
+Food & Wine Matching: Chicken

-Overall Winner: Chardonnay
+Overall Winner:

 Chicken dishes vary hugely in style depending on how they are cooked, but you cannot really go wrong with a simple Chardonnay - not too overpowering for the delicate flavour.

-Roast Chicken, Barbecued Chicken, Chicken Fricassée
+Roast Chicken, Barbecued Chicken, Chicken Fricassée:

 Unoaked or lightly oaked, fragrant Whites go best with everyday Chicken dishes and a simple Chardonnay is a safe bet with most.